francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 > converges to an architecture-dependent Gaussian process as its width goes to infinity.*

 In other words, in the infinite-width limit, the neural network function is the same as sampling from a Gaussian process.
-This result can be roughly thought of as the infinite-width limit the "feedforward pass" of a random neural network, (though it can be extended to the first "backward pass").
+This result can be roughly thought of as the infinite-width limit the "feedforward pass" of a random neural network (though it can be extended to the first "backward pass").

 ## Brief history